g4m3m4g/picoctf-challenges-guideline/README.md

 ## ⚖️ Disclaimer & Compliance

-- **Terms of Service:** This project is intended for personal educational use and is fully compliant with the picoCTF ToS.
-I do not claim ownership of any picoCTF content.
+- **Terms of Service:** This project is intended for personal educational use and is fully compliant with the CyLab Security Academy ToS.
+I do not claim ownership of any CyLab Security Academy content.
 - **Non-Commercial:** This repository is, and will always be, free and non-commercial.
 - **Copyright:** All challenge descriptions and files are the property of **Carnegie Mellon University**.